brorbw/iterm2-theme-toggle/README.md

-A simple python script for toggling the theme of iterm2 from where ever you want to invoke it.
+A simple python script for setting the theme of iterm2 from where ever you want to invoke it.

 # Install